-Agents MUST include a pseudo "m=" line and an identification tag in a "a=mid:" attribute for every "m=" line whose candidate list they intend to update.
-Such "a=mid:" attributes MUST immediately precede the list of candidates for that specific "m=" line.
+Agents MUST include a pseudo "m=" line and an identification tag in a "mid" attribute for every "m=" line whose candidate list they intend to update.
+Such "mid" attributes MUST immediately precede the list of candidates for that specific "m=" line.

-All "a=candidate:" or "a=end-of-candidates" attributes following an "a=mid:" attribute, up until (and excluding) the next occurrence of a pseudo "m=" line, pertain to the "m=" line identified by that identification tag.
+All "candidate" or "end-of-candidates" attributes following a "mid" attribute, up until (and excluding) the next occurrence of a pseudo "m=" line, pertain to the "m=" line identified by that identification tag.

-Note, that there is no requirement that the Info request body contains as many pseudo "m=" lines as the Offer/Answer contains "m=" lines, nor that the pseudo "m=" lines be in the same order as the "m=" lines that they pertain to.
-The correspondence can be made via the "a=mid:" attributes since candidates are grouped in sections headed by "pseudo" "m=" lines.
-These sections contain "a=mid:" attribute values that point back to the true "m=" line.
+Note, that there is no requirement that the INFO request body contains as many pseudo "m=" lines as the Offer/Answer contains "m=" lines, nor that the pseudo "m=" lines be in the same order as the "m=" lines that they pertain to.
+The correspondence can be made via the "mid" attributes since candidates are grouped in sections headed by "pseudo" "m=" lines.
+These sections contain "mid" attribute values that point back to the true "m=" line.

-An "a=end-of-candidates" attribute, preceding the first pseudo "m=" line, indicates the end of all trickling from that agent, as opposed to end of trickling for a specific "m=" line, which would be indicated by a media-level "a=end-of-candidates" attribute.
+An "end-of-candidates" attribute, preceding the first pseudo "m=" line, indicates the end of all trickling from that agent, as opposed to end of trickling for a specific "m=" line, which would be indicated by a media-level "end-of-candidates" attribute.